Owen-sz/freegeek-info-script/README.md

 # freegeek-info-script
 Shell script that pools together info needed for Free Geek build sheets.
+Will only work on Linux Mint (for now).

 ### How to run:
 1. Open the terminal app from the dock